An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Reformulating the embedding formula

 Theorem \ref{thm:semidiscrete_error} should be interpreted in the following way: if the error in the canonical far-field approximations is bounded, then the error in the contour integral \eqref{eq:CauchyFFN} is bounded.
 Therefore, the reformulated embedding formula \eqref{eq:CauchyFFN} succeeds where our naive representation \eqref{eq:Dnaive} failed, and we have addressed \pone.
 It is clear from \eqref{eq:linconst} that the error will also depend on the size and accuracy of the coefficients $\bfb$ - this is addressed in \S\ref{sec:sampling}.

-The sceptical reader may point out that: (i) we have analytically extended our approximations ${D}_N(\cdot,\alpha_m)$, a process which is known to be ill-conditioned \cite{trefethen2020quantifying}, and; (ii) quadrature evaluation of~\eqref{eq:CauchyFFN} may carry a frequency-dependent cost.
-Fortunately, if we further assume that our numerical approximation $D_N(\theta,\alpha)$ is analytic in $\theta$ (justified below in Remark \ref{rem:numanal}), we can evaluate the contour integral \eqref{eq:CauchyFFN} by residue calculus:
+The sceptical reader may point out that: (i) we have analytically extended our approximations ${D}_N(\cdot,\alpha_m)$, a process which is known to be ill-conditioned \cite{trefethen2020quantifying}, and (ii) quadrature evaluation of~\eqref{eq:CauchyFFN} may carry a frequency-dependent cost.
+Fortunately, if we further assume that our numerical approximation $D_N(\theta,\alpha)$ is analytic for $\theta$ in a complex neighbourhood of $\bbS$ (justified below in Remark \ref{rem:numanal}), we can choose $\gamma$ to be a closed contour in this neighbourhood containing $\{\theta,\theta_0,\theta_0'\}$ and evaluate the integral \eqref{eq:CauchyFFN} by residue calculus: